 Good attendance is a mark of dedication which is a component of professionalism that future employers consider seriously.
-Students are expected to attend all classes in order to get maximum benefits from the instructional program and to develop the habits of punctuality, self-discipline, and responsibility.
-Employers consider regular attendance as the first step in becoming a successful and productive employee.
-Education at BTC is designed to prepare students in the proper skills and attitudes necessary for success in their chosen field.
+Students are expected to attend all seated classes in order to get maximum benefits from the instructional program and to develop the habits of punctuality, self-discipline, and responsibility.